mdh00/BookReviewApp/README.md

 Welcome to the Book Review App!
 This application allows users to add, edit, and review books.

+### Completed Features:
+- Display available books
+- Add review for book
+- Delete review
+- Update review
+- Display all reviews for a book

 ## Prerequisites

 Before setting up the project, ensure that you have the following installed: